Wilma Wishart, 1962, at the entrance to the long drive up to the farm cottage.

 The Glenside pillar boxes were brought to Glenside by Cecil Mason, who lived here in the 1960’s.
 One was located at his cottage.
 The other was at the entrance to the long drive up to the cottage, off Rowells Road.
 The entrance to the drive can still be seen and was used to get access to the cottage until 1996 when the road from the motorway, Westchester Drive was constructed through the middle of the farm.
 Today, 1 Westchester Drive is the location of the cottage.

 Cecil Mason took both pillar boxes with him when he moved to Nelson sometime in the early seventies.
 Their current whereabouts is unknown.

 The article below is a from an undated, un-named newspaper clipping.
-Viv and Cathy Farmer, who owned and lived at Braid Cottage from 1978-1983, passed the newspaper clipping to Claire Bibby after she purchased the cottage in 1998.
+Diana Flatman nee Broderick found the clipping in her collection in 2011 and passed the clipping onto Claire Bibby who purchased the cottage in 1998.